-Some common causes of hemosiderin staining include:
+Some common conditions associated with hemosiderin staining include:

 - cardiovascular disease